lukefi/metsi/README.md

    2. `step_time_interval` is the integer amount of time between each simulation cycle
    3. `final_step_time` is the integer point of time for the simulations's last cycle
 2. Operaton run constrains in the object `run_constraints`
-3. Operation parameters in the object `operation_params`
+3. Operation parameters in the object `operation_params`.
+Operation parameters may be declared as a list of 1 or more parameter sets (objects).
+Operations within an `alternatives` block are expanded as further alternatives for each parameter set.
+Multiple parameter sets may not be declared for operations within any `sequence` block.
 4. List of `simulation_events`, where each object represents a single set of operations and a set of time points for those operations to be run.
    1. `time_points` is a list of integers which assign this set of operations to simulation time points
    2. `generators` is a list of chained generator functions (see section on step generators)